Do I need a financial advisor?

 - receive advice about how to distribute money on your death through a will – they can advise on the most tax-efficient way to do this

-You must get independent financial advice, by law, if you have a:
+You must get regulated financial advice, by law, if you have a:

 - final salary or career average pension (known as a ‘defined benefit’ pension) worth more than £30,000 and you want to transfer it to a defined contribution pension scheme